 Kicking off with Lollapalooza, August offers up the last full month of summer concerts and outdoor shows before autumn arrives.
-Even if you're not a fan od summer music festival, you can still see big names like Lady Gaga, Bruno Mars and Billy Joel perform at stadiums and areas around the city.
+Even if you're not a fan of summer music festival, you can still see big names like Beyoncé, Drake and Pearl Jam perform at stadiums and areas around the city.
 If you prefer picnic baskets and free music, make sure to check out Millennium Park's summer concert series before it concludes.
 Explore our picks of the best concerts in Chicago in August.

 RECOMMENDED: Our complete calendar for concerts in Chicago

 If you want to attend the biggest music festival in Chicago, get your tickets to Lollapalooza.
 Attendees gather in Grant Park from August 2–5 for four whole days of bands, heat and huge crowds near some of Chicago's best attractions.
 This year, the Weeknd, Jack White, Bruno Mars and Arctic Monkeys headline the main stages, while acts like St. Vincent, Tyler, the Creator and Chvrches take over the rest of the park (and probably a few aftershows at local rock music venues).

 “It wasn't long ago that I wasn't offered a show of any kind,” Afie Jurvanen sings on his ode to supporting bands, “Opening Acts”, summing up the blessing and curse of working in an industry that commodifies creativity.
 On Earthtones, the latest album released under his Bahamas moniker, Jurvanen shows off his warm baritone throughout a collection of easy-going, R&B-inflected songs.
 Minnesota indie-rockers Bad Bad Hat open this Millennium Park Summer Music Series concert.